The Gambia is a very small and narrow country whose borders mirror the meandering River which shares its name.

-Under Jammeh’s rule, it left the Commonwealth of Nations on 3 October 2013, stating that “The Gambia will never be a member of any neo-colonial institution and will never be a party to any institution that represents an extension of colonialism”.
+Under Jammeh’s rule, it left the Commonwealth of Nations on 3 October 2013.
+Stating “The Gambia will never be a member of any neo-colonial institution.
+And will never be a party to any institution that represents an extension of colonialism”.

 Gambia Presidents from 1965 – present day

 The Gambia has a tropical climate.
 Rains start usually in June and continue until November.
 August is considered to be the wettest month.
-From November through to end of May is known as the dry season with almost 12 hours of sunshine each day.
+From November till May is known as the dry season with almost 12 hours of sunshine each day.
 Temperatures tend to be between 30 degrees and 34 degrees.